Subscribe to the Spacelift blog newsletter, Mission Infrastructure |

 In this post, we covered another Terraform functionmerge, and learned what it is and how to use it.
 We went through examples showing how to merge lists of maps, lists of objects and apply merged lists of tags to cloud resources.

-Terraform is really powerful, but to achieve an end-to-end secure GitOps approach, you need to use a product that can run your Terraform workflows.
-Spacelift takes managing Terraform to the next level by giving you access to a powerful CI/CD workflow and unlocking features such as:
+Terraform is powerful, but to achieve an end-to-end secure GitOps approach, you need a platform that can orchestrate your Terraform workflows.
+Spacelift takes managing Terraform to the next level by giving you access to a purpose-built infrastructure orchestration platform with features such as:

 • Policies (based on Open Policy Agent)